Sitar & Surbahar Maestro and Composer

 Pandit Ashok Pathak regularly performs at different venues worldwide (Shanghai, Qatar, Tunisia, Europe, America).
 He participated in World-Music concerts and festivals such as ‘Mundial Festival’ in Holland and ‘Sfinks’ festival in Belgium.
 He attends seminars at conventions and is frequently invited as a guest artist on radio and television.
 He is regularly invited to perform in theatres like Theatre de la Ville in Paris, Tropentheater in Amsterdam and Vredenburg Theater in Utrecht where he played on the occasion of the 25th silver jubilee of the Dutch radio station ‘VPRO’.

-Pandit Ashok Pathak is regularly invited to play for VIPs like Royal families, government officials and different Embassies in Europe and worldwide.
-One of these occasion was the benefit concert for the Tsunami victims in the presence of the Belgian Royal family and political leaders in the Cathedral St. Michelle in Belgium.
+Pandit Ashok Pathak is regularly invited to play for VIPs like Royal families, government officials and different Indian embassies in Europe and worldwide.
+One of these occasions was the sitar concert by Pt.
+Ashok Pathak on 15 january 2005 in honor of the Tsunami victims in the presence of the Belgian Royal family and political leaders in the Cathedral St. Michel in Brussels, Belgium.